JimmyPage92/Michal-Pastuszka/README.md

 - 👀 I’m interested in football,Chernobyl disaster, history of World War II
 - 🌱 I’m currently learning programming in Python, Flask, REST, Docker
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me my number phone is 505092517

 <!---
 JimmyPage92/JimmyPage92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.